 • J.-J. Marigo, Laboratoire de Mécanique des Solides, Ecole Polytechnique

-• S. Neukirch, Institut Jean Le Rond d’Alembert, UMPC/CNRS
+• S. Neukirch, Institut Jean Le Rond d’Alembert, UPMC/CNRS

 • S. Mora, Institut Coulomb, Université de Montpellier